 On a hot, muggy day there is nothing quite as refreshing as turning on the AC and feeling the blast of cool air.
 However, if the cold air isn’t so fresh smelling, you might have a big problem.

 “What’s that smell,” you may ask yourself.
 Whether your air smells like rotten eggs or dirty socks, your air conditioning unit may need repair.
 Learn about the different smells you may encounter and explore these twelve reasons your AC might smell bad.
 Furthermore, learn when it’s time to call in a professional.

 As AC units cool your home, they also remove excess moisture from the air.
 If that moisture doesn’t drain properly, it’s likely that your air will smell like mildew.
 Replace your filter and, if necessary, have your air conditioners professionally cleaned.

 If your air smells like rotten eggs, it’s likely that a critter (such as a bird or rodent) crawled into your duct during the winter to stay warm and then passed away.
 Having a professional remove the animal and clean the ducts should clear up the rotten smell.

 Unfortunately, sewage lines may back up.
 If that happens near a duct, even the smallest amount of methane gas can make your entire house quickly smell like sewage.
 Because methane gas is dangerous, call a professional HVAC technician immediately.

 4. Stinky feet

 Stagnant water and clogged AC units often emit a stinky feet smell.
-A proper cleaning should eliminate this smell.
+Proper cleaning should eliminate this smell.

 While the rotten egg smell of a decaying animal is not dangerous, a skunk smell does warn of immediate danger.
 A gas leak of methyl mercaptan, which smells like a skunk can then cycle through your ductwork.
 It is imperative to evacuate your house and call the gas company as well as an HVAC technician.